conrad760/groceries/project_Backlog.md

 - Design the database where all the things are stored
-- api to let us interact with the database
+- api features to let us interact with the database
+- authorization for features